wikknes/Qspat/README.md

 - **Real hardware execution**: Connect to IBM Quantum or other quantum hardware
 - **Additional visualization**: Develop more specialized visualizations for biological interpretation

-## References

-This implementation is based on the theoretical foundations described in:
-- app1.md: "Quantum Computing Framework for Spatial Transcriptomics"
-- app2.md: "Quantum Spatial Transcriptomics Framework Specification"

 ## Citation